TEN-framework/ten_framework/docs/ten_agent/setup_development_env/overview.md

 While if you want to develop the agent, using suitable development tools can save you lots of time.
 This guide will contain following tutorials,

-- Setting up local development environment with VSCode to connect with your Docker container.
+- Setup local development environment with VSCode to connect with your Docker container.
-- Setting up cloud development environment with Github Codespace.
+- Setup cloud development environment with Github Codespace.